 For all intents and purposes, my daily spiritual practice IS green witchcraft.

-I did not set out to practice green witchcraft, or to be a green witch – and I do not use that term to describe myself.
+I did not set out to practice green witchcraft, or to be a green witch – and I don’t typically use that term to describe myself.
 It’s just where I ended up after following my heart.

-While I don’t identify as a “witch”, nor do I aspire to, for now, I certainly feel that I am on the path of green witchcraft.
+While I don’t identify as a “witch”, nor do I aspire to, for now, Fuck it, I’m a witch, and I certainly feel that I am on the path of green witchcraft.

 What Is Green Witchcraft?